Friday 1 November 2024

 Lady Smith Memorial Institute/Parish Rooms, Somerton

-This vertical sundial was commissioned by Somerton U3A to mark the new millennium on 8th July 2000.
+This vertical sundial was commissioned by Somerton U3A to mark the new millennium and was unveiled on 8th July 2000.
 It was made by Peter Walker and features a dragon at the centre.
 It shows the hours from 7am to 5pm in hours and half hours.

 Vertical sundial, St George's Church, Ruishton